yo-yo-yo-jbo/cicada_tools/README.md

 ### screen.py
 Pretty-printing utilities.

-## Non-technical remarks about solved pages
+## Non-technical remarks about solved sections
-* Page 1: Message from Cicada: "do not modify the book".
+* `A WARNING`: Message from Cicada: "do not modify the book".
 This might be a hint that even spacing or graphics are meaningful.
 Also, an example of a simple linear modification of each rune by its value (`Atbash`).
-* Page 2: Vigenere cipher and use of previously seen words ("DIVINITY"), alongside `interrupters`.
+* `WELCOME`: Vigenere cipher and use of previously seen words ("DIVINITY"), alongside `interrupters`.
 As of now, only the letter "F" is used for interrupters, which is meaningful when looking for cribs, as we can assume non-F ciphertext could not have been non-F plaintext.
-* Page 3: Message from Cicada: "the idea of GP-sums is important".
+* `SOME WISDOM`: Message from Cicada: "the idea of GP-sums is important".
 A `GP-sum` is the process of taking the primes associated with each rune and summing them up to get a value for a runic word.
 The reference to "MOBIUS" is interesting in terms of the Mobius function.
 Significance to the Euler Totient function and primes, that are obviously strongly connected.
-* Page 4: Encryption methods from previously solved pages could be combined (`Atbash` alongside `Caesar cipher` in this case).
+* `A KOAN`: Encryption methods from previously solved pages could be combined (`Atbash` alongside `Caesar cipher` in this case).
 Additionally, basic repeating phrases and language style could be inferred ("A COAN", "AN INSTRUCTION", the fact that Cicada prefers to write down number English names ("FOUR") rather than as a number).
-* Page 5: More potential keys to be used: "DIVINITY", "CIRCUMFERENCE", as well as the importance of the following three words combined in some manner: "CONSUMPTION", "PRESERVATION", "ADHERENCE".
+* `THE LOSS OF DIVINITY`: More potential keys to be used: "DIVINITY", "CIRCUMFERENCE", as well as the importance of the following three words combined in some manner: "CONSUMPTION", "PRESERVATION", "ADHERENCE".
 Also note the numbering appears after the English number name ("TWO").
-* Page 6: The notion that a key could be an English word with some occurences modified ("FIRFUMFERENFE").
+* `A KOAN` (2): The notion that a key could be an English word with some occurences modified ("FIRFUMFERENFE").
-* Page 7: Currently *unknown*.
+* `AN INSTRUCTION`: Currently *unknown* but that square matrix was used back in 2013.
 Minor details: "KNOW THIS" is a potential crib.
-* Page 64: Cribbing (guessting plaintext is "AN END") is useful, walking backwards.
+* `AN END` (page 64): Cribbing (guessting plaintext is "AN END") is useful, walking backwards.
 The decryption could be a reference to the Totient function and primes as mentioned earlier, but a Totient function on a prime is simply that prime minus 1, so maybe the Totient function still needs to be used.
 The hash `36367763ab73783c7af284446c59466b4cd653239a311cb7116d4618dee09a8425893dc7500b464fdaf1672d7bef5e891c6e2274568926a49fb4f45132c2a8b4` is important.
-* Page 65: Repeating certain potential keys like "CIRCUMFERENCE" or "INSTAR".
+* `Parable` (page 65): Repeating certain potential keys like "CIRCUMFERENCE" or "INSTAR".